Skill development, Accomodation and Beautiful Surroundings

 "Using the Barrowmore Parklands and by walking regularly will make you feel good, is good for your health and is good for your sense of well-being!"

-Barrowmore's commitment to accommodation for people with disabilities is centred on Barrowmore House, home to a maximum of thirty five disabled and vulnerable people but with the capacity to offer short term welfare breaks, respite etc in a separate self contained unit within the home.
-Further the Charity also provides interim move-on accommodation in the form of 20 bungalows and flats for those residents who are able to manage a more independent lifestyle whilst taking advantage of the on site support if required.
+Barrowmore's commitment to accommodation for vulnerable people is centred on Barrowmore House, home to a maximum of forty two vulnerable people but with the capacity to offer short term welfare breaks, respite etc in a separate self contained unit within the home.
+Further the Charity also provides interim move-on accommodation in the form of 20 bungalows and flats for those residents who are able to manage a more independent lifestyle whilst taking advantage of the on-site information, advice and guidance if required.
 In addition Barrowmore has a number of private residencies, which on availability are offered to people with disabilities.